-Coat color in dogs is controlled by a series of genes.
+Coat color in dogs is controlled by approximately 9 series of genes.
+Fortunately there are few dogs which are homozygous to one color.
 Unfortunately the genetics of coat color in Italian Greyhounds is not a simple issue in which only one or two alleles control the outcome of color.
-Several factors must be taken into account when studying color outcome in Italian Greyhounds.
+Several factors must be taken into account when studying color outcome in IGs.

 The genes which form this series of multiple alleles influence the amounts and location of dark or light pigment in the individual hairs of the whole coat.
 The following is the list of alleles in dominant order:

-ay - restricts the dark pigmentation and produces what we call red but is more properly termed, sable.
-In the Italian Greyhound, it is believed that all carry this gene.
+ay - restricts the dark pigmentation and produces what we call red or red sable.

-There is also other alleles to this series but will not be discussed here as it is not present in Italian Greyhounds.
+There is also another allele to this series but will not be discussed here as it is not present in Italian Greyhounds.

 This is perhaps the most well known series of genes in dogs.
 Only two alleles exist for this series.

 B - Produces black pigment and black coat.

 b - Produces brown pigment and brown coat.

 More than likely Italian Greyhounds are homozygous for BB.
 While there have been reports of some "chocolate" (bb) Italian Greyhounds this may be due to a mutation in the "b" allele.
 This is only carried in certain bloodlines of Italian Greyhounds.
 There have been rare reportings of true chocolate Italian Greyhounds.
 These dogs will always display a brown nose.
 Most IGs currently called "chocolate" are more than likely a variety of what is known as "seals" if the nose pigment is black.